How Hard is the Grampians Walk? A Complete Guide for Every Hiker

 The Grampians is a treasure of natural and cultural significance.
 The dramatic rock formations, sweeping views and hidden waterfalls are a sight to behold.
 The region is also important to the Traditional Owners, the Djab Wurrung and Barryoung people, whose stories are painted on the rock art sites throughout the park.
 Walking these trails is not just about the physical walk but about walking in a cultural landscape.

 As well as being beautiful the Grampians is home to unique flora and fauna.
 As you walk you may see kangaroos, echidnas and colourful birds.
 For an unforgettable experience walking the Grampians is a must.
-Guided tours with Grampians Peaks Walking Co or Absolute Outdoors will enhance your experience with expert knowledge and local insights.
+Guided Grampians tour with Grampians tour, Autopia Tours or Wildlife tours will enhance your experience with expert knowledge and local insights.

 Types of Walks in the Grampians